 Tactical/ Military Method

-This method is used for increased protection against debris because it offers more airways coverage.
-It also protects the head.
+This method is used for increased protection against debris for it offers more coverage in the airways.
+It also offers protection on the head.
 The steps are the following:

 Open the shemagh in a full square and fold it into two until it becomes a triangle.

 Next, cover your forehead with the folded edge.
-Place the cloth in the Middle of your forehead and ensure that the right portion is almost half longer than the left one.
+Place the cloth in the middle of your forehead and ensure that the right portion is longer than the left one by almost half.

 After that, place the left side of the cloth under your chin and hold it in place using your right hand.